aws-solutions/automated-forensic-orchestrator-for-amazon-ec2/README.md

 -   `make test` runs the test (includes format, lint and static check)
 -   `make fmt` only runs format
 -   `make lint` only runs lint
+-   `make lint-strict` only runs lint with additional check
 -   `make install` installs all dependency
 -   `make lock-version` locks the version if there is any latest version dependency (e.g no version specified)
 -   `make check-py-version` a prerequisite for build execution, is relied upon by tasks `test` and `virtualenv`